Java PDF Text Replacement Tutorial

 replacement.setTextToReplace("replaced text");

-// Add the annotation to the document
+// Add the annotation and save

 annotator.add(replacement);